Brennan-M/ai3202/Assignment3/README.md

 ```
 python Maze.py <fileName> <heuristic>
 ```
-<heuristic> is either a 1 to represent the Manhattan Heuristic
-or 2 to represent my Custom Heuristic
+heuristic arg is either a 1 to represent the Manhattan Heuristic or 2 to represent my Custom Heuristic